DSCKGEC/Libraryly/readme.md

 A software solution to handle the primary functions of a library, which include managing books as well as members.
 This solution involves maintaining a database for entering new books, recording the issue of books as well as user profiles.

-### What's the problem?
+### Why we need Libraryly?

 Libraries play a crucial role in the society, being the gateway of knowledge and culture.
 With the development of digital content, it becomes increasingly important to manage and maintain the catalogue of books with a scalable and reliable **Library Management System** that supports the general requirements of a library.
-Managing a library through paper work can be very time consuming and it has its own risks like files and records getting lost or damaged.
+Managing a library through paperwork can be very time-consuming and it has its own risks like files and records getting lost or damaged.

-### How can this project help?
+### How can Libraryly help?

 Our project presents an e-platform to libraries of all sizes, which help maintain the data of books, being added or issued, along with due dates, issuers, fine calculation and other primary functions of a library.